 - For our legitimate interest in accounting, auditing and other internal functions such as technical error and service issues.

 We (or an authorised representative acting as our agent) may also use your data to contact you by post, email or telephone from time to time to tell you about goods and services of Art of Living (Reigate) Ltd. which we consider may be of interest to you.
 If you do not want us to contact you in this way you can "opt out" by emailing us at any time at firstname.lastname@example.org or using the ‘unsubscribe’ option in the correspondence you have received.
-You may also contact us by post, or telephone using the details on our Contact Us page.
+You may also contact us by post, or telephone using the details provided here.

 When we process your personal information for our legitimate interests, we will consider and balance any potential impact on you and your rights under data protection and any other relevant law.
 Our legitimate business interests do not automatically override your interests – we will not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).